Overview

 - Literature review of historical themes, existing knowledge, and active recommendations about fire resilience workforces and livelihoods.

-- Interviews with experience fire personnel and subject matter experts.
+- Interviews and survey input with with experienced fire personnel and subject matter experts.

 - Collaborative listening circles with young people (ages 16-30) who are working in fire careers or interested in future involvement.